mommy003/MSML/README.md

 # MSML
-The MSML package can indentify best model
+The MSML package can indentify best performing model using all the available features.
+In the evaluation using the validation datasets, we employed a modified version of recursive feature elimination (RFE) algorithm, a widely adopted feature selection technique in the context of machine learning and data analysis.

 # INSTALLATION
 To use MSML: